Smojify/Smojify-Android/README.md

 # Smojify

+Smojify is a social experiment to link music and emotions worldwide through emoji reactions.

-Smojify is an Android application that allows users to react with emojis to the songs they are listening to on Spotify.
+It is an Android application that allows users to react with emojis to the songs they are listening to on Spotify.

 It enhances the music listening experience by enabling users to express their emotions and reactions in real-time.

 ## Features